leo-seft/Learning-C/README.md

 - Learn how to return values from functions in C#.
-- Understand the difference between void and non-void functions in C#.
+- Understand the difference between void and non-void functions in C#. void is when you dont expect a new value to return ie just hello but non-void is for when a new value is returned such as 1+1=2

 - Practice using functions to perform complex tasks and return values to the main program.

+Please see Day5-functions

 Build Something 🔨
 Option #1 - Rock, Paper, Scissors:

 - Create a program that:

-  - Asks the user for an input of rock, paper, or scissors.
+  - Asks the user for an input of rock, paper, or scissors. - Done
-  - Randomly selects rock, paper, or scissors for the computer.
+  - Randomly selects rock, paper, or scissors for the computer. - Done
-  - Determines the winner of the game based on the random values that were selected.
+  - Determines the winner of the game based on the random values that were selected. - Done
   - Tracks the player and computer scores.
   - Allows the player to play until they opt to end the game.

+  Please see Rock, Paper, Scissors

 Option #2 - Command Line Calculator: